isiak44/my-portfolio/Project4/README.md

 # Project 4 -- WEB Stack Implementation (LEMP Stack)
----

 In this project, we will deploy a LEMP stack web application on an AWS Cloud server.
 However, LEMP means Linux, Enginx, Mysql, PHP/Python, or Perl.

+LEMP stack is a solution stack used in deploying web applications, unlike LAMP we use Nginx as the web server for hosting web applications.

 ## Launch EC2 Instance on Terminal with SSH

-In Order to connect to this EC2. we use the SSH and private key pair in my download folder.
+In Order to connect to this ec2. we `cd` into the directory containing the downloaded keypair and run the below code.

 `ssh -i isiak_ec2.pem ubuntu@ec2-172-31-44-245.eu-north-1.commute.amazonaws.com`